-2.1 Total Phosphorus (TP) and Total Nitrogen (TN): The Causal Variables
+2.1 TOTAL PHOSPHORUS (TP) AND TOTAL NITROGEN (TN): THE CAUSAL VARIABLES

-Table 2-3 shows that TP and TN-the causal variables that must be measured as part of the narrative nutrient standards translation-are applicable as ranges, by ecoregion.
-The department compiled and reviewed scientific literature and carried out its own studies ^{1,2,3,4,5} which demonstrate that TP and TN concentrations protective of aquatic life and recreation beneficial uses vary across the state (ecoregion by ecoregion).
-The ranges of TP and TN concentrations that protect these beneficial uses are provided in Table 2-3, organized by ecoregion.
-Similarly, the department uses stream hydrograph and biological patterns to identify appropriate index periods (i.e., time periods during which variables should be measured/data collected) applicable to wadeable streams and medium rivers for each ecoregion^{3,4}.
-Montana streams and rivers are generally most vulnerable to excess nutrient impacts during the summer and early fall baseflow months, therefore values derived from the ranges in Table 2-3 shall be applied seasonally, at a minimum, per the time periods in the table.
+Table 2-3 provides TP and TN concentrations-the causal variables that must be measured as part of the narrative nutrient standards translation-organized by ecoregion.
+The department compiled and reviewed scientific literature and carried out its own studies^{1,2,3,4,5} which demonstrate that TP and TN concentrations protective of aquatic life and recreation beneficial uses vary across the state (ecoregion by ecoregion).
+The highest TP and TN concentrations which protect the most sensitive beneficial use in each ecoregion or ecoregion group are shown in Table 2-3; harm to beneficial uses (e.g., aquatic life) at lower TN and TP concentrations are documented in the scientific literature.
+Simultaneous realization of paired TN and TP concentrations in Table 2-3 could also affect beneficial uses, i.e., either the TN or the TP value may need to be at a lower concentration than shown in the table to ensure full protection.
+The department also uses stream hydrograph and biological patterns to identify appropriate index periods (i.e., time periods during which variables should be measured/data collected) applicable to wadeable streams and medium rivers for each ecoregion^{3,4}.
+Montana streams and rivers are generally most vulnerable to excess nutrient impacts during the summer and early fall baseflow months, therefore values in Table 2-3 shall be applied seasonally, at a minimum, per the time periods in the table.
 To identify the ecoregion applicable to a point source or monitoring location, start at the smallest geographic scale (column three from the left) and determine if the point source/monitoring location is situated in one of the listed level IV ecoregions.
-If it is not, then the nutrient ranges applicable to the larger-scale level III ecoregion (column two) applies.
+If it is not, then the nutrient concentration applicable to the larger-scale level III ecoregion (column two) applies.

 Table 2-3.
-Ecoregional TP and TN Concentration Ranges that Protect Aquatic Life and Recreation Beneficial Uses.
-Also shown are the minimum time periods when values derived from the ranges should be applied.
+Ecoregional TP and TN Concentrations Protective of Aquatic Life and Recreation Beneficial Uses.
+The most sensitive beneficial use associated with the ecoregional concentrations is shown.
+Also shown are the minimum time periods when the concentrations should be applied.

-Range Applicable Time Period Total Phosphorus Total Nitrogen Start of Growing End of Growing Region Ecoregion (Level III) Ecoregion (Level IV) (μg/L) (μg/L) Season Season Western Northern Rockies (15) all 20 - 40 July 1 Sept.
-30 Western Canadian Rockies (41) all 139 - 750 July 1 Sept.
-30 Western Idaho Batholith (16) all 20 - 60 July 1 Sept.
-30 Western Middle Rockies (17) all except 17i 139 - 980 July 1 Sept.
-30 Western Middle Rockies (17) Absaroka-Gallatin Volcanic Mountains (17i) 43 - 106 ^b Use values from the lower end of the Middle July 1 Sept.
-30 western iviluale Rockies (17) Absaluka-Galiatiii Voicanic Wountains (17) 43 - 106 Rockies (17) ecoregion range July 1 зер г.
-30 Transitional Northwestern Glaciated Plains (42) Sweetgrass Upland (421), Milk River Pothole Upland (42n), Rocky Mountain Front Foothill Potholes (42q), and Foothill Grassland (42r) 20 - 206 ^c 199 - 775 ^d July 1 Sept.
-30 Transitional Northwestern Great Plains (43) Non-calcareous Foothill Grassland (43s), Shields Smith Valleys (43t), Limy Foothill Grassland (43u), Pryor-Bighorn Foothills (43v), and Unglaciated Montana High Plains (43o) ^a 20 - 41 ^e 199 - 1125 ^f July 1 Sept.
-30 Eastern Northwestern Glaciated Plains (42) all except those listed above for 42 June 16 Sept.
-30 Eastern Northwestern Great Plains (43) and Wyoming Basin (18) all except for those listed above for 43, and 43c below 70 - 150 540 - 1830 July 1 Sept.
-30 Eastern Northwestern Great Plains (43) River Breaks (43c) None recommended None recommended None recommended None recommended
+Upper Threshold Most Sensitive Beneficial Applicable Time Period Total Phosphorus Total Nitrogen Use Threshold is Start of Growing End of Growing Region Ecoregion (Level III) Ecoregion (Level IV) (μg/L) (μg/L) Associated With Season Season Western Northern Rockies (15) all 40 ^a Western Canadian Rockies (41) all 640a Aquatic Life lubi 1 September 30 Western Idaho Batholith (16) all 60 ^b 640 Aquatic Life July 1 September 50 Western Middle Rockies (17) all except 17i Western Middle Rockies (17) Absaroka-Gallatin Volcanic Mountains (17i) 117 ^c Apply concentrations less than Middle Rockies (17) ecoregion threshold above Aquatic Life July 1 September 30 Transitional Northwestern Glaciated Plains (42) Sweetgrass Upland (421), Milk River Pothole Upland (42n), Rocky Mountain Front Foothill Potholes (42q), and Foothill Grassland (42r) 226 ^d 640a Aquatic Life July 1 September 30 Transitional Northwestern Great Plains (43) Non-calcareous Foothill Grassland (43s), Shields Smith Valleys (43t), Limy Foothill Grassland (43u), Pryor-Bighorn Foothills (43v), and Unglaciated Montana High Plains (43o) ^a 41 ^e 640 ^a Aquatic Life July 1 September 30 Eastern Northwestern Glaciated Plains (42) all except those listed above as transitional for 42 June 16 September 30 Eastern Northwestern Great Plains (43) and Wyoming Basin (18) all except for those listed above as transitional for 43, and 43c below 150 ^t 1300 ^g Aquatic Life July 1 September 30 Eastern Northwestern Great Plains (43) River Breaks (43c) Narrative Nutrient Standards Apply Narrative Nutrient Standards Apply June 16 September 30